Planting & Care Guide

 6. Further Pruning

-- After 1 year’s growth, again prune back branches hard.
+- After 1 year’s growth, again prune back branches hard, do this in winter.
 This forces the tree to develop more branches which will produce fruit in future years.

 - NB: If you miss this early pruning, the tree will ‘bolt’ upwards without developing enough branches and the tree will be hard to maintain.